Cakwei/E-Waste/README.md

 <h2>🧐 Features</h2>

-Here're some of the project's features:
+Here're some of the project's current planned features:

 *   Add/edit/remove e-waste collection
 *   Authentication using JWT tokens